1996 Madrid Taxi Aéreo Learjet 25 crash: Rescue

-After the Congonhas controller sensed an issue, they requested Varig 854 to contact the Learjet PT-LSD, hoping the communication error was between Congonhas and the aircraft.
-When Varig 854 received no response, the controller alerted local authorities to the emergency.
+After the Congonhas controller sensed an issue, they requested Varig Flight 854, which was departing to New York City, trying to contact the Learjet PT-LSD, hoping the communication error was between Congonhas and the aircraft.
+When Varig Flight 854 received no response, the controller alerted local authorities to the emergency.

-The Varig 854 pilot reported observing a dense, dark smoke cloud in the Serra da Cantareira during their approach, heightening concerns.
-Hours after the crash, firefighters reached the difficult-to-access site, confirming all occupants were deceased.
+The Varig pilot reported observing a dense, dark smoke cloud in the Serra da Cantareira during their approach, heightening concerns.
+Hours after the crash, firefighters reached the difficult-to-access site that the search and rescue operations did not begin until the following morning, which was 3 March.
+At the crash site, eight of the nine bodies were found by the Military Firefighters Corps after a 1½ mile hike and pulled out one by one from the wreckage, and hoisted to a Military Police helicopter, the ninth and final body identified as the band's vocalist, Dinho, confirming all occupants were deceased as a result of blunt trauma, and were later sent to Legal Medical Institute (Instituto Médico Legal, IML) for forensic analysis, where unexpected growing number of fans stood outside the IML office in São Paulo.
+It was the first fatal plane crash in Brazil since Varig Flight 254 in 1989 and as well as the first fatal crash in the state of São Paulo since Transbrasil Flight 801 also in that year.

 Investigation

 The investigation was conducted by the National Civil Aviation Agency of Brazil and the Aeronautical Accidents Investigation and Prevention Center.
-It considered the flight plan, recorded communications between controllers and the pilot, and maintenance reports provided by the operator.
-After months, CENIPA issued a conclusive report on May 28, 1996, determining the crash resulted from a controlled flight into terrain due to multiple factors.
+It considered the flight plan, recorded communications between controllers and pilots Martins and Takeda, and maintenance reports provided by the operator.
+After months, CENIPA issued a conclusive report on 28 May 1996, determining the crash resulted from a controlled flight into terrain due to multiple factors.

-Initial investigations reviewed the pilots’ aviation history.
-The pilot, though experienced, had a prior incident in 1991 due to inattention.
+Initial investigations reviewed the pilots' aviation history.
+Martins was being an experienced pilot, had a prior incident in 1991 due to inattention.
 Flying a King Air to Rondonópolis, he forgot to lower the landing gear, resulting in a ground collision.
 No fatalities occurred, but the aircraft was damaged.
-The copilot’s limited experience led to a passive demeanor, offering little assistance.
-The pilot’s widow defended him, stating the crash was primarily due to priority given to Boeings and that her husband was “a very sensible and meticulous person.”
+The copilot's limited experience led to a passive demeanor, offering little assistance.
+Cristiane de Paula Perreira Martins, the widow of pilot Martins, stating the crash was primarily due to priority given to Boeings and that her husband was "a very sensible and meticulous person."

-Madri Táxi Aéreo was also investigated.
-The aircraft’s documentation and pilot qualifications were in order, though the copilot lacked experience.
-The aircraft’s insurance had lapsed eight months prior due to non-payment, suggesting financial issues.
+Madrid Táxi Aéreo was also investigated.
+The aircraft's documentation and pilot qualifications were in order, though the copilot lacked experience.
+The aircraft's insurance had lapsed eight months prior due to non-payment, suggesting financial issues.
 Inspections were current, though media noted the annual inspection frequency was minimal.
 The company lacked a dedicated flight safety team and did not participate in relevant organizations or unions, which was recommended but not mandatory.